DocRountree/BiologyCurriculum/README.md

 ## Unit 1: Physical Chemistry of Life

+### Big Idea:

+Particles form atoms, which form molecules, which form life, according to simple rules for the sharing of electrons.

 ### Chapter 1: Atoms
 #### Lesson 1: Charged Particles
 #### Lesson 2: Atomic Structure